-In a context with multiple treatments, I estimate the effects of attending for-profit and nonprofit high schools in Chile.
-I do so by estimating a structural model of high school-type choice and academic performance, that allows me to control for endogenous outcomes and students' unobserved heterogeneity.
-The identification strategy helps interpret the unobserved heterogeneity as a combination of students' latent academic abilities.
+In a context with multiple treatments, I estimate the effects of attending for-profit and nonprofit secondary schools in Chile.
 I fit my model to rich administrative data for the universe of Chilean students attending public and voucher subsidized private (for- and nonprofit) schools.
-Using the estimates from the model, I define and compute treatment on the treated (TT) effects of attending a public, private for-profit, and private nonprofit high school.
-My results show that attending a public high school decreases verbal scores by about 0.11-0.15standard deviations ( $\sigma$ ), and decreases math scores by about $0.18-0.24\sigma$ .
-Attending a for-profit high school has associated the following TT effects: $-0.07-0.04\sigma$ for verbal, and $-0.09-0.11\sigma$ for math.
-Finally, attending a nonprofit high school increases verbal scores by about $0.11-0.13\sigma$ , and increases math scores by about $0.13-0.21\sigma$ .
-I also show important heterogeneity in the TT effects with respect to the unobserved ability and the level of education of the mother.
+My results show that attending a public secondary school decreases verbal scores by about 0.11-0.15 standard deviations (σ), and decreases math scores by about 0.18-0.24 σ .
+Attending a for-profit secondary school has associated the following treatment effects: -0.07-0.04 σ for verbal, and -0.09-0.11 σ for math.
+Finally, attending a nonprofit secondary school increases verbal scores by about 0.11-0.13 σ , and increases math scores by about 0.13-0.21 σ .
+I also show important heterogeneity in the treatment effects with respect to the unobserved ability, with low ability students benefitting most from nonprofit schools, and high ability adolescents experiencing greater returns with for-profit enrollment.